jasperlinthorst/reveal/README.md

 **reveal finish --order=chains reference.fasta draft.fasta --outputgraph**

-To extract variants from a graph run:
+To extract bubbles (a list of bubbles source/sink pairs and nodes within the bubble) from a graph run:

 **reveal bubbles 1a&#95;1b.gfa**

-This will print a list of bubbles source/sink pairs and nodes within the bubble, the different variants (SNPs, indels, highly variable alleles etc.) and their positions (with respect to the genome specified as a reference) and the actual varying alleles.
+Similar to bubbles, but will print the actual varying sequence.

+**reveal variants 1a&#95;1b.gfa**

 To realign parts of a graph (e.g. with different settings or after progressive alignment):